Mount Olympus: History

 Aphrodite of Olympus statue (Archaeological Museum, Dion).

 In antiquity, the Olympus massif formed the border between Thessaly and Macedon.
 The history of the surrounding area is consequently of interest in the context of the Rise of Macedon, the Chremonidean War and the Macedonian Wars during the 4th to 2nd centuries BC.

 In the period of the Ottoman Empire the mountain was a hiding place and base of operations for klephts and armatoloi.
-It was known as Semavatevi in Turkish during the nearly 400 years of Ottoman rule.

 In Olympus, the second armatoliki was founded, led by Kara Michalis in 1489.
 The action of the klephts in Olympus led the Turks to visit their outrage on the klephts' ally-village of Milia (in the late 17th century), which they destroyed.
 In that period Livadi in Olympus became the seat of the armatoliki of Olympus and Western Macedonia, with their first renowned commander Panos Zidros.
 In the 18th century the Turks had to replace the armatoloi (who very often joined the klephts) with Muslim Albanian armatoloi who ravaged the countryside of Macedonia.
 However, Olympus's armatoloi, even after their capitulation to Ali Pasha, never ceased fighting on land and at sea.
 Among them who were active there and in nearby regions were Nikotsaras, Giorgakis Olympios and the legendary family of Lazaioi.
 In the early 20th century, even for some time after the liberation from the Ottoman Empire (1912), robbers were active in the region – the best known of them the notorious Giagoulas (el), while during the German invasion in 1941 the Hellenic Army fought significant battles along with units of New Zealanders and Australians.
 During the German Occupation (1941–1944) the mountain was one of the centers of the Greek Resistance, while a little later the Greek Civil War (1946–49) started there, in Litochoro.